 If you never had a bialy, or aren’t familiar with them, most bialys look and are described as a bagel but without the familiar hole in the middle, instead a depression filled with onions.
 Of course hardcore bialy fans will disagree and say they are nothing like the bagel, which are boiled and have a shiny crust and dense crumb.
 My friend Pat claims that as a purist the bialy only has onions and nothing else, but all the recipes I found online, also had poppy seeds and a few sesame seeds as well.
 I’m a maximalist when it comes to food so I made sure to load mine up with lots of onions, sesame seeds and poppy seeds as well as a generous sprinkling of salt.
 I may or may not have added a dash of ground black pepper – but don’t tell anyone, as that’s OBVIOUSLY stepping over the line there.

 Once my partner AJ Instagrammed & Facebooked the resulting bialys, our friends seemed to approve.
 My brother-in-law specifically stated “they look pretty good” which is high praise coming from a native New Yorker.
 Pat quibbled about the seeds but otherwise was jealous of them.
-And David, author of the soon-to-be published book The Culture of Tough Jews exclaimed that he loved them!
+And David, author of the book The Culture of Tough Jews exclaimed that he loved them!
 Well actually he wrote that he loved bialys but I’m going to go with it and say he loved mine.
 Excuse me while I go have another…

 The neglected bialy is getting it’s heyday recently with appearances in places outside their usual NYC residence like San Francisco’s Wise Son’s Deli as well as showing up on articles about new restaurant food trends.
 But a bialy isn’t just a bagel with some onions thrown into it, it’s a delicious creature all it’s own.
 With a center depression (but no hole) and a direct bake in the oven (without boiling them first like you do with bagels), bialys make a great savory breakfast or pretty much any time of day snack option.
 Traditionalists will probably quibble with the poppy and sesame seeds and be slightly horrified that I add a dash of black pepper as well.
 Feel free to use whole wheat or white whole wheat flour instead of all-purpose flour to give the bialy a little more bite of flavor, but these will be awesome with just plain all-purpose.